Learning to Optimally Stop Diffusion Processes, with Financial Applications: Simulation studies: American put options

 with the convention that the infimum of an empty set is infinity.

 The second way is to calculate the value \eqref{value_func_control} at the initial state $s=0, x=x_0$ under the execution policy determined in Section \ref{Subsection: execution policy}, namely

 where

-The relative error is defined as $\frac{|\mathcal{P}-5.317|}{5.317}$.
+Recalling that the omniscient option price is 5.317, we define the relative error of a learned price $\mathcal{P}$ to be $\frac{|\mathcal{P}-5.317|}{5.317}$.
 We calculate the relative error on the testing dataset every 10 training steps.
 The learning curves of option price from the two methods described above are plotted in Figure \ref{fig: learn_curve_ML_TD0_by_VE}.

 First, we find that the ML algorithm has faster convergence than the online TD(0).
 This is because the latter needs to update parameters at every small time steps.
 Second, both algorithms eventually achieve very low relative errors (about $0.2\%$ and $1\%$ on average for $\mathcal{P}_{\mathrm{stopping}}$ and $\mathcal{P}_{\mathrm{control}}$, respectively).
 Thus, the RL algorithms prove to be effective in terms of learning the option price without knowing the true value of the volatility $\sigma$.